 - For patients with orthopaedic and sports-related therapy needs, CHOC Children’s utilizes treatments that are sport- and activity-specific to allow athletes to return to optimal functioning.
 Learn more about physical therapy for athletes.

-- Patients undergoing treatment in the Hyundai Cancer Institute at CHOC Children’s are often able to receive physical therapy in the Cancer Institute’s in-unit gym.
+- Patients undergoing treatment at the Hyundai Cancer Institute at CHOC Children’s are often able to receive physical therapy in the Cancer Institute’s in-unit gym.
 Learn more about physical therapy for patients undergoing cancer treatment.

 - CHOC Children’s offers one of the few programs in the country to treat vocal cord dysfunction in young athletes, helping them return to their athletic endeavors.